dejanbatanjac/dejanbatanjac.github.io/_posts/2020-07-09-Resnet from scratch.md

 ```

-What we call basic blocks has two variants, first made by N identity blocks.
+What we call basic blocks have two variants, the first made of N identity blocks.

 ```python
 class NIdentityBlocks(nn.Module):